 What is Music Therapy?

 Music therapy is a type of therapy that uses music to help patients achieve their therapeutic goals.
+The American Music Therapy Association defines music therapy and highlights its effectiveness in reducing pain, anxiety, and anguish without the need for medication.
 It is a clinical discipline that uses evidence-based music interventions within a therapeutic relationship.
 Board-certified music therapists (MT-BC) provide support to patients in various areas such as psychological/emotional, physical, cognitive, spiritual, and/or social domains.

 Music is a powerful and non-invasive way to support patients.
 Research results and clinical experiences have proven its effectiveness.
 It can be used to reduce pain, anxiety, and depression.
 Music therapists work in various areas such as medical hospitals, psychiatric hospitals, day treatment centers, substance abuse programs, community mental health centers, public schools, special education, rehab centers, nursing homes, senior centers, hospice programs, prisons, wellness centers, and private practice.